Moving to Hillsborough, Grenada

 When we asked people what advice they would give someone preparing to move to Hillsborough, they said:

 "Before moving to Hillsborough, expats should know that it is the main town on the island of Carriacou, which is part of the Grenadian nation.
 English is the official language, but a Creole dialect is also widely spoken.
 The currency used is the Eastern Caribbean Dollar, although US dollars are also accepted in many places.
 Expats should be aware that the cost of living is relatively low compared to many Western countries, but imported goods can be expensive.
 The climate is tropical with a wet and dry season, so appropriate clothing and preparation for varying weather conditions is necessary.
 Healthcare facilities in Hillsborough are basic, with more serious medical conditions often requiring transfer to the main island of Grenada.
 Therefore, comprehensive health insurance is recommended.
 The town is generally safe, but like anywhere, it is advisable to take standard precautions to protect personal belongings.
 The local cuisine is a mix of African, French, and Indian influences, with seafood being a staple.
 Public transportation is available but not always reliable, so having a personal vehicle can be beneficial.
 Driving is on the left side of the road.
 Hillsborough is a small community, so expats may find that there are fewer amenities and activities than in a larger city.
 However, the natural beauty of the island and the friendly local community make it a popular choice for those looking for a slower pace of life.
-Finally, expats should be aware that while Grenada has a relatively stable political environment, it is still a developing country and infrastructure and services may not be as advanced as in their home country," explained one expat living in Hillsborough, Grenada.
+Finally, expats should be aware that while Grenada has a relatively stable political environment, it is still a developing country and infrastructure and services may not be as advanced as in their home country," said one expat in Hillsborough.

 What is a typical expat home or apartment like in Hillsborough?